Jennifer DeSantis, 2013 LHE Graduate

 Nicole Gatrell, Part-time LHE Student

-Current Employment: Coordinator of Student Engagement/Commuter Student Services and Welcome Center, Hiram College
+Current Employment: Director of International and Commuter Student Services, Hiram College

 LHE Internships: (all at Hiram College) Impact Peer Mentoring, Student Academic Services, Commuter Student Services